blockchain-unica/solidity-vs-move-verification/contracts/vault/README.md

 - <a name="owner-immutable">**owner-immutable**</a>: the vault owner never changes

-- <a name="state-idle-req-global">**state-idle-req-global**</a>: in any blockchain state, the vault state is IDLE or REQ
+- <a name="state-idle-req-inter">**state-idle-req-inter**</a>: in any blockchain state, the vault state is IDLE or REQ

-- **state-idle-req-local**: during the execution of a transaction, the vault state is always IDLE or REQ
+- **state-idle-req-intra**: during the execution of a transaction, the vault state is always IDLE or REQ

 - **state-req-amount-consistent**: if the state is REQ, then the amount to be withdrawn is less or equal than the contract balance

-- <a name="keys-invariant-global">**keys-invariant-global**</a>: in any blockchain state, the owner key and the recovery key cannot be changed after the contract is deployed
+- <a name="keys-invariant-inter">**keys-invariant-inter**</a>: in any blockchain state, the owner key and the recovery key cannot be changed after the contract is deployed

-- <a name="keys-invariant-local">**keys-invariant-local**</a>: during the execution of a transaction, the owner key and the recovery key cannot be changed after the contract is deployed
+- <a name="keys-invariant-intra">**keys-invariant-intra**</a>: during the execution of a transaction, the owner key and the recovery key cannot be changed after the contract is deployed

 - **call-trace**: if a sequence of function calls is valid, then the sequence of called functions is a prefix of the language denoted by the regex `(receive* + (withdraw receive* (cancel + finalize)))*`